 Sammet’s 73-page preliminary investigation report outlines the five properties as being in need of redevelopment, explaining in extensive detail why the properties’ current conditions are either detrimental to the public good or not in keeping with the town’s overall guide for development.
 The specific parcels are as follows:

 - 448 South Avenue East

-The properties are already listed in the town’s Housing Element and Fair Share plan, which shows that 24 housing units are designated for the properties and mandates the town create zoning to allow for the development of 100 affordable rentals providing for a range of densities from 9.1 units per acre to 37.7 units per acre.
+The properties are already listed in the town’s Housing Element and Fair Share plan, which shows that 24 “affordable” housing units are designated for the properties.
+The plan mandates the town create zoning across the municipality to allow for the development of 100 affordable rentals at densities ranging from 9.1 units per acre to 37.7 units per acre.

 Planned for 421-449 South Avenue East are 156 apartments, 23 of which are to be affordable rentals, the plan shows.
 Other than specify that 15% of the total units are to be affordable housing, the housing element does not provide specifics about the building.